z4na14/IA-final-project/docs/report/report.md

 The different scenarios and distributions of the map have been tested with the pycharm tool, pybuilder, which has helped us thanks to its modular and declarative results, another pycharm tool used has been pylint, which has been very useful in the structuration of the code, ensuring compliance with coding standards and proper code structuration.
-For the collective code manipulation, a private version control (e.g. gitlab) locally hosted, has been used, in order to ease the code sharing, updating and such.
+For the collective code manipulation, a private version control (gitea) locally hosted, has been used, in order to ease the code sharing, updating and such.

 # Explanation of the system